-As of December 31, 2022 and 2021, the TBG, on behalf of the trustors, does not hold any collaterals and there are no other credit enhancements on the TBG's financial assets.
+As of December 31, 2023 and 2022, the TBG, on behalf of the unitholders, does not hold any collaterals and there are no other credit enhancements on the TBG's financial assets.
 The maximum exposure to credit risk represents the carrying value of the financial assets.